bchaugt/aws-modernization-with-contrastsecurity/content/about-contrast/_index.md

 Contrast Security enables DevOps teams to deliver security-as-code by:

-- Empowring developers to embedd security as early as possible in the cycle
+- Empowering developers to embed security as early as possible in the cycle
 - Providing continuous vulnerability assessment throughout SDLC (see the following picture)
 - Automating security into the pipeline
 - Monitoring attacks the way you monitor performance